-Program Coordinator: Dr. Jennifer Hernandez Office Location: Snow Hall, Room 508 Telephone: (860) 343-5816 Email: jhernandez@mxcc.edu
+Program Coordinator: Dr. Jennifer Hernandez

+Telephone: (860) 343-5816 Email: jhernandez@mxcc.edu Please see page 18 for important information regarding this program and Fall 2023 opening of Connecticut State Community College.

 This curriculum is designed to prepare students to perform effectively in a human service setting and/or to transfer to a baccalaureate program in human services, social work, psychology, counseling, or other fields in the helping profession.
-Emphasis is on the empirical and theoretical aspects of the disciplines of psychology, sociology, social work, counseling, and group work, with application through practicum experience in community facilities and settings.
+Emphasis is on the empirical and theoretical aspects of the disciplines of psychology, socialogy, social work, counseling, and group work, with application through practicum experience in community facilities and settings.
 Students are trained to work with specialists in psychology, social work, community services, anti-poverty programs, mental health, mental retardation, gerontology, juvenile justice, substance abuse, education, and advocacy.
 Certificates in Juvenile Justice, Therapeutic Recreation, and Substance Abuse Education may be taken concurrently with the Human Services Associate Degree.
 All human services students must be advised by full-time faculty from the Human Services Program.